 It’s worthwhile considering planting with respect to neighbouring plants, as conifer hedges create an acidic soil and can cause browning of turf.
 We recommend yearly trimming of conifers due to fast-growing nature of species

-A recent Hedge reduction that did in the Chesterfield area
+Hedge Reduction in the Chesterfield Area

 The Conifer Hedge in the above photo had become very overgrown.
 Growing between three gardens.
 The hedge was reducing light in neighbouring gardens and was in serious need of pruning.